DamoM73/gui_hangman_tute/script.md

     - `hangman.py` - the Python script containing the control component of our program
     - `hangman.ui` - Qt Designer file which is used to generate our UI
     - `ui_hangman.py` - the Python script containing the view component of our program
+13. make sure all your files are saved, then in GitHub Desktop:
+    - make a commit
+    - push to repository